Shanghai is a popular travel destination in China. If you only have a day to spend in this wonderful city, here are the top things to do in Shanghai.

 For something different, watch a puppet show through a hole with a narrator.
 The whole thing is done in Chinese, but it’s very entertaining!

-If you are visiting China sometime soon, don’t miss the chance to see these 3 things to do in Shanghai!
+If you are visiting China sometime soon, don’t miss these 3 things to do in Shanghai!

 If you enjoyed reading this travel guide on what to do in Shanghai, then you might want to read on these other things to do in China:

 - The Great Wall of China

 - Terracotta Warriors